 - Management II: Engaging Complex Organizational Systems

-• Four elective courses (12 credits) which may be used to fulfill the requirements of a functional specialization in either Marketing or Finance, or to pursue general student interests, including interests in Industry Concentrations: Sustainable Food and Agriculture Systems, Sustainable Built Environment, and/or Sustainable Energy Solutions.
+• Four elective courses (12 credits) which may be used to fulfill the requirements of a functional specialization in Finance or to pursue general student interests, including interests in Industry Concentrations: Sustainable Food and Agriculture Systems, Sustainable Built Environment, and/or Sustainable Energy Solutions.
 Electives are expected to change from year to year, and additional electives will be added to our catalog as we get closer to the beginning of the school year.

 BGI uses an advanced system of distance learning tools to ensure that students effectively collaborate and learn between intensives.
 The following instructional resources contribute to a thriving online learning environment:

-The Channel is the virtual hub of BGI’s learning community.
+The Commons is the virtual hub of BGI’s learning community.
 It provides a place for discourse between class sessions and for informal interaction among students and faculty about community issues, shared interests and opportunities in the wider world.
-The Channel also includes a virtual library, providing access to both required reading and a range of journal databases.
+The Commons also includes a virtual library, providing access to both required reading and a range of journal databases.

-The Channel includes a number of features that support the administration of BGI’s programs.
-The Channel runs on Moodle, an open-source Virtual Learning Environment (VLE) used by over 2,000 educational institutions worldwide.
+The Commons includes a number of features that support the administration of BGI’s programs.
+The Commons runs on Moodle, an open-source Virtual Learning Environment (VLE) used by over 2,000 educational institutions worldwide.
 Moodle is based on social constructionist pedagogy, the idea that learning is best when students engage in the activity of creating something collaboratively within a community.

 Online Virtual Classroom